madmace/ALFONSo_ICL8038/README.md

 The digital control section which includes the mC and all the SPIs is instead powered with +5V/0V.
 An EMC/EMI differential-mode (DM) filter is used on the mains power line and no switching technology is used.

-***Frequency ranges***

-The frequency ranges are still raw and are related to the values of the capacitors used in the VCO applied to pin 10 of the ICL8038.

-- **HVCO** (*1.6KHz to 26KHz used capacity 1uF*)
-- **VCO** (*238Hz to 4.1KHz used capacity 100nF*)
-- **LFO** (*11Hz to 194Hz used capacity 22nF*)
-- **VLFO** (*3Hz to 67Hz used capacity 2nF*)

-The selection of the frequency range is set using the micro via the I/O Expander MCP23S17 and the Quad Bilateral Switch CD4066B.
-Only one of the four bilateral switches is active defining the frequency range.

-Since all CD4066Bs, which are also used to enable individual harmonics, have dual power supplies, enabling and disabling of the bilateral switches is done with the +8V/-8V control signals.
-Then the +5V/0V I/O Expander outputs are converted to dual levels using the Quad comparators provided by the LM339.

 ICs used in VCO & Mixer :

 **ICL8038** Precision Waveform Generator/Voltage Controlled Oscillator<BR>